Anski-D/screen_animator/README.md

 Alternatively, you can clone the package and deal with it as you wish.

+### Additional dependencies on Raspberry Pi

+You might find additional dependencies are required on Raspberry Pi OS (as well as other Linux distributions).
+Install the additional dependencies by [following the `pygame-ce` compilation docs on GitHub](https://github.com/pygame-community/pygame-ce/wiki/Compiling-on-Linux).

+> [!NOTE]
+> Installing the dependencies should be enough, cloning and building `pygame-ce` should not be necessary.

 ## Usage
 If the package is installed as recommended above, a command line script will be available that will copy an example `script.py` and `inputs.toml` file into your current directory.